-It’s a strange time to be alive, and I’m sure a lot of us can agree that many of the stresses of our modern world are related to our finances!
+In the fast-paced landscape of our modern world, one common thread unites us all: The global increase we’re seeing in the cost of living!
 When the price of healthy food, especially plant-based food, is often more expensive than unhealthy food, that can be a recipe for a distressed economic and physical condition.
 In fact, an Australian study showed that low-income families that want to eat healthily spend over 30% of their household income on their food bills!
 This can pose a significant contributor to stress and unhealthy eating habits!

 So we thought we might give you some ideas to help take back control!

 Here are four cooking tips to help with your budget!

 Did you know that buying certain items in bulk can reduce your spending by up to 219% compared to the packaged alternatives?
 Often, the cheapest stuff in supermarkets can be hidden in plain sight!
 When you’re at the store, you may be tempted to grab the packaged food for ease, but you can actually save a lot of money by taking from the loose, free weight sections.
 A loose sack of potatoes, for instance, is a great thing to grab, as it’s pretty cost-effective, you can use them for all kinds of dishes, and they tend to last a long time if stored correctly.
 Other vegetables or dried foods like pasta, oats, or nuts, are also excellent for this.
 Another great tip here is to visit smaller grocery stores like greengrocers or international markets, as they often have the option to get larger supplies of foodstuffs for less!
 The trick is to shop around and find the right solutions for you.
 If you put a little time into finding the cheapest options, you can keep going back to these places and save yourself a fortune in the long run!

 2. Make Things Easier for Yourself